 Apoptosis: A form of cell death in which a programmed sequence of events leads to the elimination of cells without releasing harmful substances into the surrounding area.
 Destroyed.

-Atrophy: shrinking, a wasting away, deterioration, no longer function properly
+Atrophy: shrinking, wasting away, deterioration, no longer function properly.

-Autoimmune Encephalitis: is an entity that is caused by the auto-antibodies themselves.
+Autoimmune Encephalitis: is an entity that is caused by the autoantibodies themselves.
 The auto-antibodies are made by plasma cells.
 These are cells of your immune system.
-The plasma cells secret these antibodies and they target healthy brain cells causing them to malfunction or die.
+The plasma cells secrete these antibodies and they target healthy brain cells causing them to malfunction or die.
 The Body is attacking itself.

 blood-brain barrier: a tight layer of cells and tissue that separates the brain from the rest of the body; a physical roadblock that normally keeps immune cells outside the brain.

 Bradycardia: is a slower than normal heart rate.
 The heart usually beats between 60 and 100 times a minute in an adult at rest.
 If you have bradycardia your heart beats fewer than 60 times a minute. is a slower than normal heart rate.
 Bradycardia is caused by something that disrupts the normal electrical impulses controlling the rate of your heart’s pumping action.
 There are many things that can cause or contribute to problems with your heart’s electrical system.